munawarb/Three-D-Velocity/README.md

 Yes, you read that correctly!
 TDV contains a multiplayer server so you can fight other aircraft online.
 If you want to run the server, run the file TDVServer.exe in the binary distribution.
 For those of you who have the source code, the source code for the server is located in TDV/TDVServer.
 If you compile the server, the executable will be placed in TDV/TDVServer/bin/Debug.

 To connect to someone else's server, launch the game and select "Multiplayer Mode" from the "Mode Selection" menu.
 You'll be asked for the IP address or domain to connect to, along with the call sign you wish to use on the server.
 You should allow ports 4444 and 4445 through your firewall, since these are the ports TDV will attempt to connect on.

+Controlling the server is documented in the manual under the section "Running The Server."

 #### Advisories
 Three-D Velocity contains adult-oriented cut scenes and is not suitable for minors; parental guidance is advised.